ReyWilliams/resume/README.md

 # Resume

-Latest resume.
+Latest resume, made in LaTeX.
 Hosted [here](https://reywilliams.github.io/resume/) for easy viewing or directly aobve from this repo.